SBA Loans for HVAC, Plumbing & Electrical Contractors

 Beyond cash flow, trades businesses benefit from strong market fundamentals.
 Demand for licensed HVAC, plumbing, and electrical services is driven by housing stock age, commercial building requirements, and regulatory mandates — none of which disappear in an economic downturn.
 Lenders understand this, which is why trades acquisitions and real estate deals get approved at leverage levels that would be uncomfortable in more cyclical industries.

-| Trade | NAICS Code | Classification | 0% Down Expansion Eligible? |
+| Trade | NAICS Code | Classification | 0% Down Available for Same-Trade Expansion? |

 |---|---|---|---|